rednamgo/etu_WEB_CW_2023/README.md

 # etu_WEB_CW_2023
-Course work for the Web-technologies class in ETU uni
+Course work for the Web-technologies class in ETU uni.

+## Notice
+_This code is for study purposes only._ It is a half-baked @D-game-monster of Frankenstein made in the panic right before the deadline so it could use **a lot** code improvements and needs some serios refactoring.
+But, **it works**.

+## Tasks
+1. Written in "pure" JS ES6 (debatable)
+2. Two game levels minimum
+3. All managers from the "textbook" must be included
+4. Scores Table (nope)
+5. Obstacles
+6. "Intellectual" enemies and "bonuses"
+7. Use Tiled Map Editor

+**DONE: 6/7**

 ## Things to improve
 1. Implement correct Game Over logic